reesevans/practice_assignment/README.md

 Hopefully others will find this useful.

-Ok, this is some text I just added to proactice a little with Git and GitHub
+Ok, this is some text I just added to practice a little with Git and GitHub